 A child's primary caregivers are often first to identify the signs of ASD.
-There may be delays or plateaus in a child's attainment of developmental milestones, such as the onset of speech and pretend play.
+In the classic case, there may be delays or plateaus in a child's attainment of developmental milestones, such as the onset of speech and pretend play.
 In other cases, the first signs of ASD occur in young children who appear to regress after they seem to have been developing normally.
 Current diagnostic criteria and classifications of ASD represent progress in identifying a core set of developmental symptoms that, in the past, might have been attributed to other disorders because of more narrowly defined ASD evaluation criteria.

 The diagnosis of ASD can be reliably made by age three, because the core symptoms emerge by that time.
 However, most children eventually diagnosed with ASD exhibit signs of abnormal development well before the age of two.
-Recent studies of children at high risk because of a family history of ASD suggest that many cases of autism can be detected by 12 months of age using simple behavioral tests, such as response to calling the child's name or ease of engaging the child in jointly looking at an object (Landa et al., 2007).
+Some children at risk may also begin to experience co-occurring medical symptoms.
+Recent studies of children at high risk because of a family history of ASD suggest that many cases of autism can be detected by 12 months of age using simple behavioral tests, such as response to calling the child's name or ease of engaging the child in jointly looking at an object (Landa, Holman, & Garrett-Mayer, 2007).

-A number of screening tools have been developed for detecting autism, for children of varied ages and different levels of clinical severity.
-A video glossary of early red flags of ASD in young children has been developed to help families and professionals learn how to identify subtle differences in development that may indicate areas of concern (Wetherby, 2007).
+A number of screening tools have been developed for detecting autism for children of varied ages and different levels of clinical severity.
+A video glossary of early red flags of ASD in young children has been developed to help families and professionals learn how to identify subtle differences in development that may indicate areas of concern (Wetherby et al., 2007).
 In terms of diagnosis, there is emerging evidence that tools can be developed with sufficiently high sensitivity and specificity to support epidemiologic and risk factor studies.

 Most cases of autism and related disorders are not diagnosed until after a child's third birthday, and yet early intervention can have a critical influence on the future course of ASD.
-At least three issues have limited the use of early interventions.
-First, it remains difficult to diagnose ASD in very young children because there is considerable healthy variation in the age at which infants and toddlers reach typical developmental milestones (e.g. speech).
+At least five issues have limited the use of early interventions.
+First, it remains difficult to diagnose ASD in very young children because there is considerable healthy variation in the age at which infants and toddlers reach typical developmental milestones (e.g., speech).
 Delays do not always indicate the presence of a disorder.
 Pediatricians recognize that most children who are slow to walk or talk will catch up in the second year.

 Second, diagnosis of an ASD in a person of any age is currently based on behavioral and cognitive signs, reflecting abnormal brain development, but not on detection of brain or other biological differences that may be present before the emergence of the behavioral or cognitive signs.

-Biomarkers can potentially identify individuals with ASD, or infants who will subsequently develop or are already developing subtle signs of ASD, so that providers can initiate intensive early intervention strategies to address or possibly preempt developmental delay.
+Biomarkers can potentially identify people with ASD, or infants who will subsequently develop or are already developing subtle signs of ASD, so that providers can initiate intensive early intervention strategies to address or possibly preempt developmental delay.

 Third, children with ASD develop along different trajectories.
-Some show abnormal behavior soon after birth, others develop normally for the first year or longer and then regress, while others appear to later improve significantly.
+Some show normal behavior soon after birth, others develop normally for the first year or longer and then regress, while others appear to later improve significantly.
+Greater clarity is needed in identifying these different trajectories and consistency in applying their definitions.